Skip to Content

 Growing in the ground

-As mentioned above, to grow outside in the ground, you need the tropical heat of America or Australia.
+As mentioned above, you need the tropical heat of America or Australia to grow outside in the ground.
 This will provide ideal conditions to be able to grow in the ground.
-In colder climates, tuber formation will be sparse, and the tubers that do form will be very small with no bulk.
+In colder climates, tuber formation will be sparse, and the tubers that do form will be tiny with no bulk.

 Growing in raised beds.